rune-sync Svelte Themes

 Yes, that's all it takes to get started!

-Limitation: Rune-Sync state must always be an object or array.
+Limitation: Rune-Sync state must always be an object.
 You cannot use primitive values (like strings, numbers, or booleans) as the root state.
-Always wrap your data in an object or array.
+Always wrap your data in an object.

 Features